-Over 11 years of monitoring, Cunningham Middle School students have witnessed changes in the dune crest elevation at their profile location.
-When the program began in 2009, a new profile marker was established along the profile azimuth directly behind the foredune at NPI08 to shorten the profile for the middle school students (Fig. 11).
+Cunningham Middle School at South Park students have documented changes in the dune crest elevation at their profile location.
+When the program began in 2009, a new profile marker was established along the profile azimuth directly behind the foredune at NPI08 to shorten the profile for the middle school students (Fig. 10).
 Due to the sparse vegetation on the foredune, the sand is constantly being rearranged by prevailing winds.
 Sand was transported from the top of the foredune down the back slope of the dune so that the landward toe of the dune buried the new datum pipe.
-This North Padre Island site has added a highly dynamic foredune location to the THSCMP system (Fig. 28) that is interesting to monitor and compare with the well-vegetated foredunes on Mustang Island to the north.
-NPI08 and NPC06 (on the North Padre Island seawall) are also monitored to track the effects of beach nourishment projects using beneficial-use material from Packery Channel and of beach maintenance activities.
+This North Padre Island site has added a highly dynamic foredune location to the THSCMP system (Fig. 30) that is interesting to monitor and compare with the well-vegetated foredunes on Mustang Island to the north.
+NPI08 and NPC06 (on the North Padre Island seawall) are also monitored to track the effects of beach nourishment projects using beneficial-use material dreged from Packery Channel and of beach maintenance activities.

-Figure 28.
+Figure 30.
 Foredune crest changes at NPI08 monitored by Cunningham Middle School students.